Foods to Eat When You Have UTI

 Coffee

-Yes, having a morning coffee is okay, but if you have a UTI, you may need to temporarily stop it.
+Yes, having a morning coffee is okay, but you may need to temporarily stop or reduce your coffee intake if you have UTI.

 Coffee is a diuretic.
 So, it helps move fluids out of the body, thereby increasing urine production.